+DATE: 18 November 2010

-DATE:18 November 2010VENUE:Langebaan Town Hall and Virtual via MS TEAMSTIME:11h00 - 13h00CHAIRPERSON: Piet van Zyl
+VENUE: Langebaan Town Hall and Virtual via MS TEAMS

+TIME: 11h00 - 13h00 CHAIRPERSON: Piet van Zyl

 Time No. Item Responsible 11h00 1.
 Welcome, Introduction and Apologies.
 The Chairperson, HOD Piet van Zyl welcomed all those present in venue and online via TEAMS to the meeting.
 The Chairperson indicated the previous meeting was held almost a year ago and a lot has happened since then courtesy of COVID pandemic.
 Things have moved on including the ways that we conduct business.
 Being able to hold hybrid meeting is a positive way to continue IGTT work.
 Today we have 12 ppl in hall and also attendees online.
 Online attendance registers to be completed while those in venue will sign a hardcopy register.
 An update report was collated by secretariat that was circulated to stakeholders in August.
-This included matters arising and action items from the previous meeting See attached attendance registers.
+This included matters arising and action items from the previous meeting. attendance registers.
 (Annexure A and Annexure A1).

-Apologies: Andre Wicht Lindsey Gaffley (SBM) Kobus Munro Natalie Hayward Barbara van Geems David Wright Charles Malherbe Bhawoodien Parker Gottlieb Arendse John Wilson Carl Skidmore Anthony Teale Alan Carnegie Jan Marx Joy Leaner Catherine Stone Michelle Pretorius Pat Bopape Pierre Nel Heinrich Mettler Basson Geldenhuys 1.2.
-Confirmation of Agenda and previous meetin Additions to Agenda: 1.4.
+Apologies: Andre Wicht Lindsey Gaffley (SBM) Kobus Munro Natalie Hayward Barbara van Geems David Wright Charles Malherbe Bhawoodien Parker Carl Skidmore Anthony Teale Alan Carnegie Jan Marx Joy Leaner Catherine Stone Michelle Pretorius Pat Bopape Pierre Nel Gottlieb Arendse John Wilson Heinrich Mettler Basson Geldenhuys 1.2.
+Confirmation of Agenda and previous meeting Additions to Agenda: 1.4.
 Update on Saldanha SEA 4.1.
 Saldanha Biod.
 Offset Strategy, Jeanine A 4.2.
 Coastal Erosion and way forward, Marlen 4.3.
 State of the Bay, Councillor Andre Kruger There were no changes to previous meeting The minutes were proposed for acceptance Wyk.
-Africa le Laros 1.3.
-Matters Arising There were no outstanding Matters arising a August. s these were addressed in Report circulated in 1.4. engage regarding a sustainable develop All government depts represented on for Saldanha SEA conducted was Phase concluded and received in October 2019 Phase 2.
-Currently DEADP is in a difficult Marlene Laros
+Africa ne Laros 1.3.
+Matters Arising There were no outstanding Matters arising a August. s these were addressed in Report circulated in 1.4.
+Update on Saldanha SEA ML reported that the objectives of the IGTT and the stakeholder forum is specifically to engage regarding a sustainable development pathway within Saldanha Bay.
+All government depts represented on forum to achieve targets and objectives.
+Saldanha SEA conducted was Phase 1 of SEA and Decision Support Product was concluded and received in October 2019.
+At this time consideration was given to funding Phase 2.
+Currently DEADP is in a difficult position within current financial context to fund projects.
+As such the Dept is looking to forge partnerships to fund and move ahead with Phase 2.
+Marlene Laros